 All of the services provided by Deloitte & Touche LLP described above were approved by our Audit and Risk Committee.
 The Audit and Risk Committee approved a pre-approval policy for services provided by the independent registered public accounting firm.
-Under the policy, our Audit and Risk Committee has pre-approved the provision by the independent registered public accounting firm of certain services that fall within specified categories.
-Any services exceeding pre-approved cost levels or budgeted amounts, or any services that fall outside of the general pre-approved categories, require specific pre-approval by the Audit and Risk Committee.
+Under the policy, our Audit and Risk Committee has pre-approved the provision by the independent registered public accounting firm of page 14 per pag specific pre-approval by the Audit and Risk Committee.